ROCm/rocm-blogs/blogs/index.md

 </div>

+Measuring the performance of new technologies is as old as human history, and often as intriguing.
 The AMD MLPerf Inference v4.1 submission has three entries for Llama 2 70B.
-The submission used a fully open-source software stack based on the ROCm platform and vLLM inference engine+++
+The submission used a fully open-source software stack based on the ROCm platform and vLLM inference engine.
 <a href="./artificial-intelligence/mlperf-inf-4-1/README.html" class="read-more-btn-small">Read More <span class="arrows-small">></span></a>
 :::